Training structure

 20h

-The substitution of petroleum-based materials is an increasingly important issue, both technologically and economically.
-This module provides skills in agropolymers, biobased polymers, degradable materials and biocomposites.
-New, more environmentally-friendly synthesis routes will be presented, enabling the preparation of synthetic degradable polymers.
+Replacing petroleum-based materials is becoming an increasingly important issue from both a technological and economic perspective.
+This module enables students to acquire skills in the field of agropolymers, bio-based polymers, degradable materials, and biocomposites.
+New, more environmentally friendly synthesis methods will be presented with a view to preparing synthetic degradable polymers.

 CM: 11CM